emilygoeres/ceating-a-quiz-homework/README.md

 -Then stated that the quiz will be over by two different ways:
     -Either the timer runs out of time (Only has 1 minute for quiz) -All tn questions have been answered
 Once the time is out or all questions have been answered, a box will pop up and it will ask you to put in your initials.
-It will then display your initials along with your score
+It will then display your initials along with your scoreadd .